theewook/war-sec-clustr/README.md

 ---------

 The purpose of this sample is to show the use of Spring Security in a JEE web app that uses the servlet container to perform authentication.
-Spring Security calls this pre-authentication.
+Spring Security refers to this scenario as *pre-authentication* and includes some stuff to support it.

-This is a common customer use case.
-Many customers have operational departments that deploy and monitor supplier software in application server consoles like those of WebLogic and WebSphere (no, really!).
-Their expectation is that they should be able to set up users and groups/roles in the app server in the same way that they have for all their other apps - the app server's *security realm* is probably hooked into a shared instance of an LDAP server or Active Directory, or whatever, that is shared across the organisation.
+Although SpringSecurity can just as easily be used to perform authentication itself in a number of ways, many customers have operational departments that deploy and monitor supplier software in application server consoles like those of WebLogic and WebSphere (no, really!).
+And their expectation is that they should be able to set up users and groups/roles in the app server in the same way that they have for all their other apps - the app server's *security realm* is likely hooked into a shared instance of an LDAP server or Active Directory, or whatever, that is shared across the organisation.

-It's been around for ages; J2EE (or should we by now really be saying JEE?)
-FORM login.
+It's been around for ages; J2EE FORM login (or should we by now really be saying JEE?).
 It allows the container to intercept and authenticate the user's credentials, using the app-supplied login form.
 This is achieved with the following familiar blocks in the `web.xml` file.